meshenger-app/meshenger-android/docs/Documentation.md

 ## Development

 Meshenger is Free and Open Source Software.
 Everybody can participate or even fork the software.
+You can enable special development options by tapping the version on the About page a few times.

 ### Building From Sources